 Student Engineers' Council

-The Premier Texas A&M Engineering Recruiting Event
+and is the Premier Texas A&M Engineering Recruiting Event.

-Celebrating 77 Years of SEC
+Celebrating 80 Years of SEC

 SEC Donated the First $1M to the New